bsauty/deformetrica_metric_learning/README.md

 [] Reorganise the way arguments are passed to the model because the `dataset.xml`/`optimization_parameters.xml`/`model.xml`is super ugly
-[] Pass the amount of MCMC steps between each gradient descent steps as a meta-parameters instead of a fixed one [] Clean the intialize/personalize files, especially with the way arguments are handled [] Delete all the debugging prints
+[] Pass the amount of MCMC steps between each gradient descent steps as a meta-parameters instead of a fixed one [] Clean the intialize/personalize files, especially with the way arguments are handled.
+Also use the clean logger of deformetrica for initialization and save the personalized ip in the correct format [] Delete all the debugging prints